-Irradiated foods are foods that are sterilized using x-rays or radioactive materials, which kill bacteria.
+Irradiated foods are foods that are sterilized using x-rays or radioactive materials that kill bacteria.
 The process is called irradiation.
 It is used to remove germs from food.
 It does not make the food itself radioactive.

-The benefits of irradiating food includes the ability to control insects and bacteria, such as salmonella.
-The process can give foods (especially fruits and vegetables) a longer shelf life, and reduces the risk of food poisoning .
+The benefits of irradiating food include the ability to control insects and bacteria, such as salmonella.
+The process can give foods (especially fruits and vegetables) a longer shelf life, and it reduces the risk of food poisoning .

-Food irradiation is used extensively in many countries.
-It was first approved in the U.S. to prevent sprouts on white potatoes and for the control of insects on wheat and in certain spices and seasonings.
+Food irradiation is used in many countries.
+It was first approved in the U.S. to prevent sprouts on white potatoes, and to control insects on wheat and in certain spices and seasonings.